vjlab/resources/README.md

  - **PAML** - Multi-purpose analysis package with miscellaneous uses.
  - **AliViewer** - Allows you to look at a `.fasta` file of sequence data.

 Unfortunately, almost all the software we use is not very well-documented, or the documentation is written in a way that's only accessible to intermediate users.
 This creates an odd catch-22 situation where beginners are kind of stranded without even being able to [RTFM](https://en.wikipedia.org/wiki/RTFM).
-In which case, it may take a bit of clever experimentation to figure out the software behaviour; there will also be tutorials available in this repo to walk you through it.
+In which case, it may take a bit of experimentation to figure out the software behaviour; there will also be tutorials available in this repo to walk you through it.
 An exchange between my [old supervisor](https://github.com/jni) at VLSCI and I:

 ```
 me : Doesn't anyone teach you how to use Bash?